cloudfoundry/korifi/README.md

 # modify kpack dependency files to point towards your registry
 hack/install-dependencies.sh -g "<PATH_TO_GCR_CREDENTIALS>"
 ```

+### Configure cf-k8s-controllers
+Configuration file for cf-k8s-controllers is at `config/cf/cf_k8s_controllers_k8s.yaml`
+Note: Edit this file and set the `kpackImageTag` field to be the registry location you want for storing the images.

 ### Build, Install and Deploy to K8s cluster
 Set the $IMG environment variable to a location you have push/pull access.
 For example